IntersectMBO/plutus/metatheory/README.md

 $ cabal v2-test metatheory
 ```

-## Status
+## Features:

-The formalisation currently covers the full language of Plutus Core:
+* The formalisation currently covers the full language of Plutus Core:
-System F omega with (deep) iso-recursive types, and builtin-types for
+  System F omega with (deep) iso-recursive types, and builtin-types
-integers and bytestrings.
-Progress and preservation have been shown to
+  for integers and bytestrings.
+Progress and preservation have been
-hold for the small-step operational semantics.
-An evaluator can be
+  shown to hold for the small-step operational semantics.

-used to execute small examples in Agda and also compile them to
-Haskell.
+* The Agda formalisation contains an executable `plc-agda` which makes
+  use of the parser and pretty printer from `language-plutus-core` in
+  conjunction with an interpreter written in Agda.
+It has the same
+  interface as `plc`.

-There are three versions of the operational semantics:
+There are three versions of the reduction semantics:

 1. The intrinsically typed semantics which is the most high-assurance
 and described in the paper "System F for Fun and Profit" which will be